cs3216/cs3216.github.io/assignments/facebook/index.md

 the data size due to restriction of the URL length by browsers.

 <div class="box">
-  <strong class="milestone-counter"></strong> Describe how AJAX is utilised in your application,
+  <strong class="milestone-counter">Milestone 16:</strong> Describe how AJAX is utilised in your application,
   and how it improves the user experience.
 (Optional)
 </div>